2002 World Series: Game 2

 The Angels turned to 20-year-old rookie reliever Francisco Rodriguez, who answered by shutting down the Giants offense for the next three innings.
 He retired nine batters in a row on 25 pitches (22 were strikes).
 Meanwhile, the Angels chipped away at their deficit.
 In the bottom of the fifth, Glaus and Fullmer hit back-to-back leadoff singles before the former scored on Spezio's sacrifice fly.
 Next inning, Erstad doubled with two outs.
 Zerbe was relieved by Jay Witasick, who walked Tim Salmon.
 Aaron Fultz relieved Witasick and allowed an RBI single to Anderson to tie the game, but Salmon was thrown out at third to end the inning.

 Salmon drilled a two-run home run with two outs in the eighth inning off of Félix Rodríguez, giving Anaheim an 11–9 lead.
 Closer Troy Percival retired the first two batters in the ninth, and, after allowing a mammoth shot from Bonds that landed halfway up the right field bleachers, retired Benito Santiago to even the series.

 Bonds became the first player since Ted Simmons in the 1982 World Series to hit a home run in his first two World Series games, joining Simmons, Dusty Rhodes in the 1954 World Series and Jimmie Foxx in the 1929 World Series.
 The feat would later be duplicated by Craig Monroe of the Tigers in the 2006 World Series.

 Giants pitchers failed to strike out a batter for the entire game, the first time this had happened in the World Series since Game 7 of the 1960 World Series; as of 2021 it remains the last time a team has not recorded a strikeout in a World Series game.

-The Angels won despite giving up four home runs to the Giants, compared to one by the Angels.
+The Angels won despite giving up four home runs to the Giants, compared to two by the Angels.

+Earlier in the day, the Los Angeles Galaxy won MLS Cup and the Angels would later win this World Series a couple of days later, which meant the Angels and Galaxy were the first MLB and MLS champions from the same metropolitan area within the same season.